 Field work in July-August 2009 allowed us to investigate the paleontology, stratigraphy, and sedimentology of Ordovician-Devonian deposits exposed near Shine Jinst in the Gobi-Altai terrane of southern Mongolia.
 Joint work with a Mongolian colleague and students from Mongolian Technical University entailed detailed field mapping and systematic sampling of sedimentary rocks (primarily limestone but also interbedded clastic and volcanic units) and fossils from measured and photographed stratigraphic sections.
 Compilation of sedimentary (petrologic and petrographic), chemo-stratigraphic, magnetic susceptibility, and paleontologic data will form a comprehensive database for determining the environmental setting, paleoecology, and faunal affinities of the biotas.
 Similarities in rock and fossil compositions, particularly chemo-stratigraphic profiles and suites of fossils with distinctive provincial affinities, will be used to establish paleogeographic connections with adjoining terranes (or continental areas) and to determine the evolutionary history of Mongolian biotas in the early Paleozoic.

-During the 2009-2010 academic year, students completed research projects and prepared their results for presentation at the annual Keck Geology Symposium in Houston, TX, in April 2010.
+During the 2009-2010 academic year, students completed research projects and prepared their results for presentation at the annual Keck Geology Symposium in Houston, Texas, in April 2010.

 Bodonguud Chuluun Minjin (Mongolian University of Science and Technology) U.S. Director:

 Project Faculty: Paul Myrow (Colorado College); Jeff Over (SUNY-Geneseo) U.S. Students: